PLACES TO VISIT IN SWITZERLAND IN 4 DAYS

 If you are lucky and spend your evening on a clear, sunny day, you most likely will experience one of the most beautiful sunsets in Switzerland.
 Here at Mount Rigi, sunsets are extra pretty!
 And if you prefer more physical activity, you can also hike down/up instead of just using the cogwheel that beams you up!

-- So, by now it should not surprise you why I love the Swiss Pass and almost always buy them when I am in Switzerland myself.
+ℹ️ So, by now it should not surprise you that I love the Swiss Pass and almost always buy them when I am in Switzerland myself.

 With only one night in Lucerne, I highly recommend staying in the old town.
 Accommodations there are – no surprise – pricy – but with only one day in the area, you do not want to spend too much time traveling.
 I have stayed in several hotels in Lucerne, and here are some tips.